codingholt/CoinGecko-CLI/README.md

 - [x] make tickers a --flag not a default option.

-- [ ]change that you dont have todeclare client in each file.
+- [x]change that you dont have to declare client in each file.

 - [ ] flag for fdv.